JingDL/Concurrency-Programing/README.md

 # Concurrency-Programing
 Multithreading and Parallel Programming

+1. Implement a semaphore for C++

 Unlike Java, C++ does not have a built-in Semaphore class.
 I implement one by using the C++ mutex and condition_variable.

 In the following `semaphore::wait()`, you don't see `lck.unlock()`.
 ```